Texas’ New Property Tax Laws take a Step in the Right Direction

 While these amendments to our current property tax laws are welcomed and represent a step in the right direction, there is still much more than can be done.
 This isn’t the all-encompassing answer to property tax legislation; we definitely have work to do to get the system where it needs to be for business owners and homeowners.

 The new tax laws provide some much needed relief, but the concerns are still there as steadily rising property values are raising property taxes.
 And while homeowners will see the benefits of the property tax cap, it’s important to note that this cap does not apply to commercial real estate and business owners.
 Stone Arch Law Office, PLLC can help you out in dealing with the matters related to property so contact them for better understanding.

-To those navigating the new system: contact a property tax consultant.
+To those navigating the new system: contact a property tax consultant or the Georgia estate planning attorneys for hire.
 They can help you protest your taxes and also explain the process and how to plan accordingly.
 For commercial real estate owners, the property tax protest process is more important than ever.
 Every $100,000 in property value savings translates to about $2,500 in real savings.
-A property tax consultant, or a law firm in the case of larger commercial real estate property, could make a huge difference for your bottom line.
+A property tax consultant, or a law firm having the attorneys for special needs planning in the case of larger commercial real estate property, could make a huge difference for your bottom line.